ChristianRojas09/PokeDex_React/README.md

 # ReadMe
 ---

-This a modern PokeDex using React, PokeAPI and Material UI.
-It contains all pokemon from generation 8 and below.
+This a modern PokeDex app using React, PokeAPI and Material UI.
+It contains all Pokemon from generation 8 and below.

+As a long time Pokemon fan, I wanted to build an app where I could access the different Pokemon and their basic information.
+I use this application when playing the video games or trading card game.

+I learned a lot with this app.
+It was my first time taking data from an API - which provided it's own challenges.
+I used Axios to send the apps requests to the correct API endpoints.
+Fortunately, PokeAPI is well-documented and was easy to work.

+I used the Material UI component library for this project, and while I did enjoy using it I have found others that I would use over MUI (ShadCN is quite good).

 ---